 Once those tendons are inflamed you have less space in that shoulder area and you get pinching at the top of an overhead movement and pain with movements behind your back.
 That’s why you get a pinch when reaching for a cup, can’t put your jacket on or unclip your bra without pain.
 This change in function will eventually affect the structure of the joint.
 The capsule and ligaments of the shoulder change their integrity to allow for external rotation and restrict internal rotation.
 I’m not even going to mention the myriad of changes to the spine.

 And that is why external rotation exercises don’t work.
 Because they are taking the shoulder into a position that it’s already suffering in.
 If anything, they’re making you worse.
+Why would you work a muscle that’s already hyper inflamed?!
 Why would you encourage positional changes that are already causing structural problems?!
-The therapists that give these exercises are lazy and don’t think.
+The therapists that give these exercises, are lazy and don’t think.
 The use of logic somehow seems too painful and arduous for these people.
 It’s easier to just give you exercises, then blame you for not getting better because you didn’t do them correctly.